 Community involvement, creative business, social innovation and a strong work ethic is at the heart of everything Nicole does.
 She’s started movements, advocated for change and respected the legacies of her predecessors.

-It feels good to live in Cobourg, which is why Nicole is proud to be running for the position of Councillor in the 2018 municipal election.
+It feels good to live in Northumberland-Peterborough South, which is why Nicole is proud to be seeking the nomination of the Liberal Party of Ontario to be the next MPP for the riding.
 She’s an ideaist, an innovative thinker, a collaborator, and a get-things-done implementer.
-She believes that Cobourg is on the cusp of exciting change, which is why its important to her to play an active role in progressing towards its future while preserving its heritage.
+She believes that the region is on the cusp of exciting change, which is why it’s important to her to play an active role in progressing towards its future while preserving its heritage and history.

-Nicole is filled with ambition and believes Cobourg is a leader in Ontario’s rural renaissance with the investments the town has made to grow its agricultural and technology sectors.
-She has a pulse on the recreational, cultural, waterfront and heritage initiatives currently in development.
+Nicole is filled with ambition and believes Northumberland-Peterborough is a leader in Eastern Ontario with the investments its municipalities and townships are making in its agricultural and technology sectors.
+She also believes the riding offers some of the best recreational, cultural, waterfront, heritage, food and rural experiences in the province.

 Nicole’s particular expertise includes project management, revenue diversification, business planning for social enterprises, stakeholder engagement, grant writing, creating culinary tourism experiences and policy writing.

-She’s proud of the roles she’s been entrusted with to date and will consider it an honour and a privilege to serve the people of Cobourg as Councillor.
+She’s proud of the roles she’s been entrusted with to date and will consider it an honour and a privilege to serve the people of Northumberland-Peterborough South.